awolaja/v0-ai-etl-pipelines/README.md

 ## Overview
-Built a typescript AI based project for 3  AI data pipelines that i applicable to my current working Environment.
+Built a typescript AI based project for 3  AI data pipelines that is applicable to my current working Environment.

 ## Deployment